Native Americans in the United States: Assimilation

+The Carlisle Indian Industrial School was a major institution for the assimilation of Native Americans.
+From 1879 until 1918, over 10,000 children from 140 tribes attended Carlisle.
+Founded by Richard Henry Pratt, his motto, "Kill the Indian, Save the Man", was in reference to the ethics of the school and efforts to eradicate Indigenous culture and forcibly assimilate the Natives into white American culture, and that "the goal of acculturation was to be accomplished by "total immersion" in the white man's world."

 The U.S. government had two purposes when making land agreements with Native Americans: to open up more land for white settlement, and to "ease tensions" (in other words assimilate Native people to Eurasian social ways) between whites and Native Americans by forcing the Native Americans to use the land in the same way as did the whites—for subsistence farms.
 The government used a variety of strategies to achieve these goals; many treaties required Native Americans to become farmers in order to keep their land.
 Government officials often did not translate the documents which Native Americans were forced to sign, and native chiefs often had little or no idea what they were signing.

-Charles Eastman was one of the first Native Americans to become certified as a medical doctor, after he graduated from Boston University.

 For a Native American man to marry a white woman, he had to get consent of her parents, as long as "he can prove to support her as a white woman in a good home".
 In the early 19th century, the Shawnee Tecumseh and blonde hair, blue-eyed Rebecca Galloway had an interracial affair.
 In the late 19th century, three European American middle-class women teachers at Hampton Institute married Native American men whom they had met as students.

 As European American women started working independently at missions and Indian schools in the western states, there were more opportunities for their meeting and developing relationships with Native American men.
 For instance, Charles Eastman, a man of European and Lakota origin whose father sent both his sons to Dartmouth College, got his medical degree at Boston University and returned to the West to practice.
-He married Elaine Goodale, whom he met in South Dakota.
-He was the grandson of Seth Eastman, a military officer from Maine, and a chief's daughter.
-Goodale was a young European American teacher from Massachusetts and a reformer, who was appointed as the U.S. superintendent of Native American education for the reservations in the Dakota Territory.
-They had six children together.